 Why is there no sound when I use FaceTime?

-The first thing to do if you’re experiencing sound issues during a call is to make sure that your internet connection is not interrupted.
+If you’re experiencing sound issues during a call, make sure that your internet connection is not interrupted.

-Here are few more things to look out for:
+Here are a few more things to look out for:

-- Check that neither you nor the person you’re talking to have accidentally switched off their microphone — if the microphone is off, it’s icon will be white instead of grey
+- Check that neither you nor the person you’re talking to have accidentally switched off their microphone — if the microphone is off, its icon will be white instead of gray

 - Check the sound settings in case you’ve muted your output